WileyLabs/mobile-react-native-libraries/mobile-rn-sound-player/README.md

   };

   componentDidMount() {
-    const options = { updateFrequency: 150, logLevel: 1 }; // optional, if differs from defaults
+    // Note, that 1) the component will be drawn first time with the default props,
-    this.props.mountRequest(options);
+    // 2) It is more safe to initialize recorder somewhere earlier than here on componentDidMount() const options = { updateFrequency: 150, logLevel: 1 }; // optional, if differs from defaults this.props.mountRequest(options);
   }